Steps to ensure excellent IRR in Real Estate Projects

 The real cause of delays in real estate projects

-A lifecycle of a typical real estate project can be categorized into three key stages
+The lifecycle of a typical real estate project can be categorized into three key stages

-- Business case approvals and land deal finalization
+• Business case approvals and land deal finalization

-- Project RERA approval and other necessary statutory approvals to start construction
+• Project RERA approval and other necessary statutory approvals to start construction

-- Set-up of sales office/mock-up units for customer visits
+• Set-up of sales office/mock-up units for customer visits

-3. Finishing: This includes all work till final handover of units to end customers.
-Plastering, waterproofing, flooring/tiling, electrical works, firefighting equipment installation, plumbing, painting, putting up doors & windows, railings etc. are typical activities executed inside the residential units, in the corridors, common areas, shafts and utilities Assessing delays in different stages of the project indicates that severe delays start to manifest in the finishing stage of the project
+3. Finishing: This includes all work till the final handover of units to end customers.
+Plastering, waterproofing, flooring/tiling, electrical works, firefighting equipment installation, plumbing, painting, putting up doors & windows, railings etc. are typical activities executed inside the residential units, in the corridors, common areas, shafts and utilities Assessing delays in different stages of the project indicates that severe delays start to manifest in the finishing stage of the project.

-- Multiple Specialized agencies: Finishing work needs intervention of multiple specialized agencies/sub-contractors in the limited space of a floor/apartment/unit
+• Multiple Specialized agencies: Finishing work needs intervention of multiple specialized agencies/sub-contractors in the limited space of a floor/apartment/unit

 However, given the unclean handovers, agencies face multiple interruptions in completing the fronts.
-And when there are interruptions, two things happen; a) it increases the overall lead time for completion of that front and creates higher waiting time for the next agency to start work b) the labour (of the agency facing interruption) may become idle.
+And when there are interruptions, two things happen: a) it increases the overall lead time for completion of that front and creates a higher waiting time for the next agency to start work and b) the labour (of the agency facing interruption) may become idle.
 So, in order to utilize their resources fully, often the contractors are forced to start working on whatever is available wherever it is available (preferably with high billing), again with partial preparation.
 When this behaviour cascades across all processes involved, we end up having multiple contractors engaged in the same work area without having clean handoversix from one agency to the next.
 This chaotic way of functioning results, many times, in quality compromise.

 Inevitably, these quality problems come back to bite you in the form of snag lists or punch points.
-Now, Contractors are reluctant to mobilize manpower for such activities.
-As mentioned earlier, they tend to prefer higher billing activities in new work fronts over handling the snag list which may require high labour hours but yield lower billing.
-Therefore, very often the company has to persuade the contractors by agreeing to higher hourly rates to get these snag list points closed.
-In this process, not only does the Developer end up paying twice for the same work but also suffers as the elapsed time for each work front closure elongates.
+Now, contractors are reluctant to mobilize manpower for such activities.
+As mentioned earlier, they tend to prefer higher billing activities in new work fronts over handling the snag list, which may require high labour hours but yield lower billing.
+Therefore, very often, the company has to persuade the contractors by agreeing to higher hourly rates to get these snag list points closed.
+In this process, not only does the developer end up paying twice for the same work, but also suffers as the elapsed time for each work front closure elongates.

 The way out

 As we have seen, when incomplete work fronts are handed over to the next stage, this leads to wastages in the form of rework, cost increases and leads to significant delays.
 Therefore, the only way to break out of this vicious loop is to make sure that clean handovers happen between two functions/contactors/agencies at all times.
-Since the pressure to maximise billing forces incomplete handovers, the only solution is for every agency is to complete all their activities as per plan or earlier (i.e. in the shortest possible time).
+Since the pressure to maximise billing forces incomplete handovers, the only solution is for every agency to complete all their activities as per plan or earlier (i.e. in the shortest possible time).
 The question is, how do we ensure this?

-To resolve this conundrum, let’s examine, the key elements required to execute the project in shortest possible time.
+To resolve this conundrum, let’s examine, the key elements required to execute the project in the shortest possible time.
 The answer is quite intuitive.
 If the project has all the material needed, tools, clearances etc required to complete it (a full kit) and is resourced with adequate manpower in the right mix and quantity, work can progress without any interruptions or stoppages.
 No surprises here, right?

 Now, if we wait for the full kit to be formed for the entire project or a large phase of the project before starting it, the time to complete the full kit will be so significant that it will surely delay the project and be extremely wasteful in terms of resources.
 On the other hand, if we plan for full kitting of too small a phase of the project, this will lead to chaos as the work will progress faster than the time to arrange the full kit for that phase.
 Consequently, pressure of time will again force the next phase to start without completion of an earlier phase- back to the vicious loop.

 The answer lies somewhere in between.
-Based on project size and type, a part of the project, a ‘work bundle’ has to be identified in such a way, that It allows for adequate time to arrange the full kit and at the same time allows fast/clean handover to the next function.
+Based on project size and type, a part of the project, a ‘work bundle’ has to be identified in such a way that allows for adequate time to arrange the full kit and at the same time allows fast/clean handover to the next function.
 What next?

 The flow model

 For these work bundles to be completed quickly and in order to ensure clean handovers to happen between every stage a flow model needs to be used.
 What is a flow model?
-Think of a manufacturing shop, where there is input of raw materials and this input flows through the shopfloor, being processed at different workstations, and comes out as Finished goods.
+Think of a manufacturing shop, where there is input of raw materials and this input flows through the shopfloor, being processed at different workstations, and comes out as finished goods.
 All this happens in a rhythm.
-The flow model in a real estate project environment mimics this – a work bundle flows in, its processed by resources and a completed work bundle is passed on to the next set of resources.
-When all the work bundles flows through and are completed one after the other, the project gets completed.
+The flow model in a real estate project management mimics this – a work bundle flows in, its processed by resources and a completed work bundle is passed on to the next set of resources.
+When all the work bundles flow through and are completed one after the other, the project gets completed.

 For this flow to work on a project site, it requires a set of execution rules to be defined.
 However, before doing that, some understanding is needed with respect to technical dependencies between agencies and the amount of natural interruptionx happening in the course of the project.
 Functionsxi that are executed by various agencies can be classified into two types.
-One type, called the primary function, has a high touch time for tasks and low natural interruptions.
-The second, called the Secondary function, has low touch time and high natural interruptions.
-A combination of primary and secondary functions (and the resources responsible for completing these) is termed as a Cluster.
-The flowline planned in any real estate project will consist of several such Clusters laid out in a sequence, based on their technical dependencies.
+One type, called the Primary function, has a high touch time for tasks and low natural interruptions.
+The second called the Secondary function, has low touch time and high natural interruptions.
+A combination of primary and secondary functions (and the resources responsible for completing these) is termed a Cluster.
+The flowline planned in any real estate project will consist of several such clusters laid out in a sequence, based on their technical dependencies.

 Once these rules are in place, the flow model will work, in rhythm, and the project will progress according to this rhythm.
 The only thing that can upset this rhythm is the delay in resolving issues/problems which occur during execution.
-Generally, an issue remains unresolved only if it requires cross functional intervention or escalation to someone with higher authority.
+Generally, an issue remains unresolved only if it requires cross-functional intervention or escalation to someone with higher authority.
 If resolution does not happen quickly, the elapsed time to close work bundles will increase and that will in turn result in violations of all the flow model rules.
 Subsequently, the entire system may disintegrate into the earlier chaos.

-To make sure issues are resolved quickly and protect flow of work bundles, a system of High Frequency Management can fixed for all stakeholders across or within functions, or hierarchies.
+To make sure issues are resolved quickly and protect the flow of work bundles, a system of High Frequency Management (HFM) can fixed for all stakeholders across or within functions, or hierarchies.
 If these HFM meetings are at a set pre-defined time and conducted at rhythmic intervals, it will allow stakeholders to be available to resolve issues quickly.

-When resources work on restricted work fronts, without being idle, with full kit and when any issue that crops up during execution of work is being resolved in an aggressively fast manner, the flow of work rapidly increases.
+When resources work on restricted work fronts, without being idle, with full kit and when any issue that crops up during the execution of work is being resolved in an aggressively fast manner, the flow of work rapidly increases.
 With clean handovers, rework and snag lists also reduce significantly.

 The overall result

-CEO of Blu Homes is a happy man these days.
+The CEO of Blu Homes is a happy man these days.
 After implementing the flow model, lead times to handover possession to customers had dramatically come down by about 25 to 30%.
 Importantly, the company is now able to consistently adhere to budgeted due dates in its projects or finish earlier.
-This led to dramatic improvement in IRR to the tune of 4-6.5% in their projects.
+This led to a dramatic improvement in IRR to the tune of 4-6.5% in their projects.

 Notes and References